Stop Letting Snoring and Obstructive Sleep Apnea Control Your Life! Find Relief with a SomnoGuard Oral Appliance from Ascentist Healthcare

 Is getting used to an oral appliance difficult?

 An oral appliance changes the position of your jaw to allow your airway to open.
 It may take 1-3 months to get used to your new oral appliance while it is undergoing regular adjustments to fit your mouth best and treat your sleep apnea and snoring.

 Is the oral appliance for snoring?

 The oral appliance is a treatment for sleep apnea and can be an effective treatment for snoring due to its ability to bring the jaw forward and open the airway in your throat.

 Where can I buy an oral appliance for sleep apnea?

 “Is there a sleep apnea dental appliance near me” is a common question for sufferers of obstructive sleep apnea.
-Ascentist ENT offers an oral appliance for sleep apnea through our convenient locations in Kansas City, Missouri, Lee’s Summit, Merriam, and Kansas City, Kansas.
+Ascentist Healthcare offers an oral appliance for sleep apnea through our convenient locations in Kansas City, Missouri, Lee’s Summit, Merriam, and Kansas City, Kansas.

 To find a sleep apnea dental appliance near you, contact your local ENT.

 Is a sleep apnea dental appliance covered by insurance?
 Is an oral appliance covered by Medicare?